Gabaloo/COSC211_Ex8.7/README.md

 Utilizes methods:

-inputArray - no parameters, returns a 1D matrix of doubles, used to package coordinates of each point distance - Accepts 6 double parameters, the x, y, and z coordinates of two points.
+inputArray - no parameters, returns a 2D matrix of doubles distance - Accepts 6 double parameters, the x, y, and z coordinates of two points.
 Calculates distance between two points in 3D space.
 Outputs distance value as double closestPoints - Accepts 2D matrix.
 Works down the rows of the matrix, starting by calculating the distance between the first and second points, and ends at the distance calculation for the second to last and last points.  shortestDistance value is updated as necessary. displayClosestPoint - displays coordinates of point indices.